 Pay Day Loans or Loan Sharks?

 The gist of the argument put forward in the article seems to be that because Pay Day Loan companies don’t make a lot of money, thus we shouldn’t view them as a modern-day Shylock (I use that as the vernacular for Loan Shark, not as a derogatory antisemitic term).
-My opinion is that Pay Day Loan Store Fronts aren’t making a lot of money mostly because there are so damn many of them (in downtown Ottawa, in the core, there is pretty much a pay day loan store front on every block).
+My opinion is that Pay Day Loan Store Fronts aren’t making a lot of money mostly because there are so damn many of them (in downtown Ottawa, in the core, there is pretty much a payday loan storefront on every block).

-Yes their customers are folks who may not pay them back, but my guess is they are not making a fortune on their 500% per annum loans due to a glut in the market.
+Yes, their customers may not pay them back, but my guess is they are not making a fortune on their 500% per annum loans due to a glut in the market.
 There are more pay day loan shops than banks these days, and now with competitors getting rid of their store fronts and running solely as Internet Web Sites, this industry could be ready to make even more money off their customers (following the lead of the Banks and other service industries).

 MER : A Worm in the RESP Money TreeI honestly don’t understand why the Globe would publish this story, or why it was written, any ideas good reader?
 What’s next, articles defending the High MERs in Canadian Mutual Funds?

-Dang!
+1. Dang!
 Forgot why I was going to comment!

 Ok.
 The thing about education is that nothing is taught in school about money right from kinder-garden through to high school!
 Start teaching kids why mommy and daddy can’t buy that expensive toy cause they want to buy food and shelter first.
 By high school kids should be able to balance a chequebook, and do a complex budget including what they will need to know when they move out on their own so that they understand about financial priorities like food / rent / utilities being more important than partying in college.